uniwebcms/component-library-template/README2.md

 Uniweb separates content from rendering.
 Each page section contains content (headings, text, images, icons, etc.) that is managed in the CMS.
 Your components are responsible for rendering this content, which is provided in an easy-to-use format, including dynamic content fetched by the engine.
 The same component can be used across multiple sections with different content and parameters, making it highly reusable.

+To effectively build these components, it's important to understand the two main types you'll work with:

 ### Component Types

 There are two types of components you'll work with: